Last updated - 14 August 2023

 The table below captures the key financial information for each lender.
 This can be useful to quickly lookup the profile of each lender, and compare the strengths and weaknesses of each one.

-All Figures in EUR million:
+All Figures in EUR million (profits annualised where appropriate):

 Our Mintos lender ratings